jnyfah/jnyfah.github.io/_posts/oring.md

 #### Where did all the acquire/release go?

 For [linux iouring blog](/posts/uring), an entire section was about memory ordering, and the rule behind it: *who owns which pointer*.
-Acquire on the pointers the kernel writes, release on the pointers you write, because user and the kernel are touching the same memory and someone has to keep the writes ordered.
+Acquire on the pointers the kernel writes, release on the pointers you write, because you (the user) and the kernel are touching the same memory and someone has to keep the writes ordered.

 That section has no Windows equivalent.
-Not because the problem went away, the shared queues still have heads and tails and the same ordering requirements but because you can't touch them. `BuildIoRingReadFile` publishes the tail, `PopIoRingCompletion` advances the head, and whatever fences that any requires are inside functions Microsoft owns.
+Not because the problem went away, the shared queues still have heads and tails and the same ordering requirements but because you can't touch them.

+`BuildIoRingReadFile` publishes the tail, `PopIoRingCompletion` advances the head, and whatever fences that any requires are inside functions Microsoft owns.
 The whole game from last time is still being played, just not by you.

 And that's most of the trade in one sentence.

-The Linux design trusts you with the ring and in exchange you must understand release/acquire or corrupt the queue.
+The Linux design trusts you with the ring and in exchange you must understand memory ordering or corrupt the queue.
 The Windows design keeps the ring and in exchange you get an API that is very hard to use wrong and nothing to learn from 😂.

 If part one taught you anything, it's *because* Linux made you do it. 😏

-[Full code oring.cpp](https://github.com/jnyfah/phanes/blob/main/src/io/oring.cpp), and `uring.cpp` from last time is right next to it.
+[Full code at oring.cpp](https://github.com/jnyfah/phanes/blob/main/src/io/oring.cpp), and `uring.cpp` from last time is right next to it.

 Is the Windows one less fun to write?
 Yes! 🌚.
 Was it done in an afternoon because part one already forced me to understand what a ring *is*?
 Also yes.
 Do the hard version first, the easy version becomes obvious.